 Editor's note: I originally wrote this Q&A for the newspaper where I worked right after college.
 This column never made it into print, but I loved the interview so much that I'm posting it here, thanks to a suggestion from one of my journalism professors.
-Julia Kitchen has been reading local news since she was … Continue reading Homeschool graduate explains her childhood fascination with community journalism
+Julia Kitchen has been reading local news since she was … Continue reading Homeschool graduate explains her childhood fascination with investigative journalism

 So I have something to say about social media callouts.
 Several of you probably saw a post circulating about me last fall in which someone called me an unsafe person.
 They also said I called the cops on them because they were living out of a hotel with two infants.
 I don't normally defend myself … Continue reading Here’s an explanation about that callout post last fall